-- Copy all the /storage/db files into the /tmp/db directory by running this following command:
+- Copy all the /storage/db files into the /tmp/db directory by running this command:

 cp -a /storage/db/* /tmp/db

-- Return to the root directory by running this following command:
+- Return to the root directory by running this command:

-- Unmount the original disk and the new disk by running this following commands:
+- Unmount the original disk and the new disk by running these commands:

-- Mount the new disk to the /storage/db directory by running this following command:
+- Mount the new disk to the /storage/db directory by running this command:

 mount -t ext3 /dev/sdc1 /storage/db

-- Preserve the new mount to the /storage/db directory, by running the following command:
+- Preserve the new mount to the /storage/db directory by running the command:

 sed -i -e 's#/dev/sdb3#/dev/sdc1#' /etc/fstab